liblit/demangle-mode/README.md

-This package provides `demangle-mode`: a minor mode for automatically demangling C++ symbols embedded in Emacs buffers.
-With `demangle-mode` on, mangled symbols are automatically recognized and demangled, then displayed according to various user preferences.
-For example, in this
+`demangle-mode` is an Emacs minor mode that automatically demangles C++ symbols.
+For example, in this mode:
-mode:

 - `_ZN9wikipedia7article6formatE` displays as <span
   title="_ZN9wikipedia7article6formatE" style="border: 1px solid